-Ancillary activities, supporting this industry include the construction and maintenance of marinas, moorings and slipways, building and maintenance of pleasure and sporting boats, manufacture of sports equipment, operation of sport, transport and beach facilities, and renting and selling of sports goods and equipment.
+Ancillary activities, supporting this sector include the construction and maintenance of marinas, moorings and slipways, building and maintenance of pleasure and sporting boats, manufacture of sports equipment, operation of sport, transport and beach facilities, and renting and selling of sports goods and equipment.
 Other supporting industries include tourism accommodation, with strong links to the coastal tourism sector.

-5.7.2 Key issues for Marine Planning (Recreation and Tourism)
+5.7.2 Key issues for Marine Planning (Tourism and Recreation)

 The Welsh Marine Area has a strong presence of coastal tourism where some of the benefits of the marine environment are appreciated through tourism activities (i.e. visiting marine reserves).
+In a Visit Wales survey the most popular main activity for visitors was to enjoy the landscape/countryside/beach.
+11 The Wales Outdoor Recreation Survey12 recognises that enjoying the scenery and wildlife was ranked highly in reasons for visiting the outdoors demonstrating that the natural beauty of Wales is also valued among local residents.
 However, there is also a cost associated with these activities which can cause potential issues to the marine environment.
 Some of the key issues include the changes to, and removal of, marine fauna and flora, and physical damage and disturbance of the marine environment and life within it.
 Growth of tourism activities is thought to be on the increase (target 10% by 2020).
-Increased tourism will require development of facilities such as footpaths, jetties, and other coastal infrastructure, and has the potential to impact on the marine environment in the following ways
+Increased tourism will require development of facilities such as footpaths, jetties, and other coastal infrastructure, and has the potential to impact on the marine environment in the following ways: